Who are the Blackhawk Pioneers?

 Blackhawk Pioneers are visually handicapped people living in the Beloit, South Beloit, Clinton and Janesville areas.
 This activity is sponsored by the Beloit Noon Lions assisted by Beloit Lioness and Beloit Evening, South Beloit and Janesville Noon Lions Clubs.

-Regular monthly social meetings are held from September through for visually handicapped persons in Rock County area.
-The meetings generally run from 7:30 pm till 9 pm and are held at the Salvation Army Senior Citizens Center at 628 Broad St. in Beloit.
+Regular monthly social meetings are held from September through May for visually handicapped persons living in the Rock County area.
+The meetings begin at 6:30 p.m. and are held at various locations in Janesville and Beloit (alternating months).

 - To drive on the assigned night, or locate a replacement.